Early Years Program

 I grew up in Calgary, Alberta, spending most of my time in our massive backyard, climbing our giant tree that overlooks the entire city and making mud pies in a little circle of trees.
 Unable to let go of the freedom, adventure, and imagination that lies in nature into adulthood, I studied the Adventure Guiding Program with North Island College.
 Recently, I received a certificate in Risky Play Outdoors with the Child and Nature Alliance of Canada.
 Currently, I am a Zip Tour Guide for Mount Washington and a 2SLGBTQIA+ Youth Group Co-Facilitator for John Howard’s Foundry program.

-I’ve enjoyed being a Substitute Nature educator for Hand-In-Hand Nature Education for the 2020-21 School Year and I look forward to developing real connections with the kids for the 2021-22 school year.
+I’ve enjoyed being a Nature Educator with Hand-In-Hand Nature Education since the 2020-21 school year and continue to develop real connections with our forest friends.